Colon Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - Treatment Option Overview

-- Localexcision: If the cancer is found at a very early stage, the doctor may remove it without cutting through the abdominal wall.
-Instead, the doctor may put a tube through the rectum into the colon and cut the cancer out.
+- Local excision: If the cancer is found at a very early stage, the doctor may remove it without cutting through the abdominal wall.
+Instead, the doctor may put a tube with a cutting tool through the rectum into the colon and cut the cancer out.
 This is called a local excision.
-If the cancer is found in a polyp (a small bulging piece of tissue), the operation is called a polypectomy.
+If the cancer is found in a polyp (a small bulging area of tissue), the operation is called a polypectomy.

-- Resection: If the cancer is larger, the doctor will perform a partial colectomy (removing the cancer and a small amount of healthy tissue around it).
+- Resection of the colon with anastomosis: If the cancer is larger, the doctor will perform a partial colectomy (removing the cancer and a small amount of healthy tissue around it).
 The doctor may then perform an anastomosis (sewing the healthy parts of the colon together).
 The doctor will also usually remove lymph nodes near the colon and examine them under a microscope to see whether they contain cancer.